jqwik-team/jqwik/docs/user-guide.md

 In this example both the constructor and `close()` will be called 6 times:
 Once for `anExample()` and 5 times for `aProperty(...)`.

+### Other Lifecycles

+Currently _jqwik_ does not have special support for a lifecycle per test container, [test try](#try) or even package.
+Later versions of _jqwik_ might possible bring more features in that field.
+[Create an issue on github](https://github.com/jlink/jqwik/issues) with your concrete needs.

 ## Grouping Tests